Hassle-Free Business Insurance

 Underwriting is the process insurers use to assess the risk of insuring a small business.

-What is underwriting in insurance?
+What is the underwriting process in insurance?

-What is an underwriter?
+What is an insurance underwriter?

 Does underwriting apply to all forms of insurance?

-Insurance underwriting is central to all forms of insurance.
 By definition, insurance involves individuals or businesses transferring their risks to an insurer, which charges a fee to provide financial assistance should a loss occur.

-However, before an insurance policy is provided, insurers must understand the nature and scope of the level of risk they’re taking on, which requires underwriting.
-Underwriting applies to all forms of small business insurance, including:
+However, before an insurance policy is provided, insurers must understand the nature and scope of the financial risk they’re taking on, which requires risk assessment – or underwriting.

-Compare small business insurance quotes from top U.S. carriers
+Compare small business insurance quotes from top U.S. companies

 How does the underwriting process work?

-Underwriting in insurance involves assessing the factors that determine a potential customer’s risk profile.
+Insurance underwriting involves assessing the factors that determine a potential customer’s risk profile.
 The specific factors depend on the type of insurance you’re applying for.
 These are the most common factors:

 • Type of business